heyjva/support/content/_partials/backups-about-restoring.md

 There are two ways you can use a backup:

 - You can use a backup to recover your existing configuration on your current system.
 - You can use a backup during the onboarding process to restore your configuration.
-For example, if you want to migrate from another device to a Home Assistant Green.
+For example, if you want to migrate from another device (such a Raspberry Pi) to a Home Assistant Green or a Home Assistant Yellow.

 ### Elements included in full backup